danialgoodwin/ultimate-lang/README.md

 - `loop` and `loopi` (to include index?) vs just include another param and it will exist automagically?
 But, what if looping through a map with key and value params already, or looping through a deconstructed Tuple3?
 Don't need to make the API bigger with `loopi`

+- Programming language to replace bash and be good for general large programs.
+Is Kotlin good enough?

 ## Resources